citizensadvice/cab-ui/README.md

 * Always prepend the commit title with either `fix:`, `change:`, `add:` or `dev:`, depending on what the content of the commit is

 Patch messages should follow this same format, with a summary of changes under each of the four headings above.

+## Versioning

+As this repository is used by other projects it is important to version the code.
+We are using [semantic versioning](http://semver.org/).

+`npm` can be used to increase the version numbers and, crucially, tag the git commit.

+* `npm version patch` Increase the patch version and tag.
+Bug fixes and other minor changes: Patch release, increment the last number, e.g. 1.0.1
+* `npm version minor` Increase the minor version and tag.
+New features which don't break existing features: Minor release, increment the middle number, e.g. 1.1.0
+* `npm version major` Increase the major version and tag.
+Changes which break backwards compatibility: Major release, increment the first number, e.g. 2.0.0

+Git push does not automatically transfer tags to github.
+In order to push your tags you need to do either `git push origin tagname` to push a single tag or `git push --tags` to push all tags.